ControlBaseRacingLeague/CBRL/rules.md

 3. Readying up early not only wastes your time but the other drivers and staff that are involved in the race.
 You will be notified of a 2 minute break before joining the session.
 Failure to abide by this and not admitting to readying up early will result in a qualy ban for the next race.
 4. If a driver breaks this rule more than once, they will be banned for the rest of the season.

+## Section 8 FIA Decisions

+### Article 8.1 FIA Decisions
+1. Stewarding decisions must remain unbiased at all times, regardless of who submits the tickets.
+ a) Stewards may not argue on any incidents that they are involved with, or stand to gain from potential penalties
+ b) If they are involved in an incident, stewards are allowed to post their defence, meaning that they will go through the same procedure as everyone else
+ c) Any stewards with biased opinions will have their input on the ticket invalidated.
+2. Previous decisions may not be used against a persons character.
+ a) They can be brought up to reference previous penalties of a similar incident or in any other decision related outcome.
+3. If you are unhappy with any of the decisions made, you can:
+ a) Appeal the incident with a relevant reason or with more evidence, you have 24 hours to do this.
+  i) Incorrectly formatted appeals will be dismissed ii) Invalid reasons will be dismissed, we will not have our time wasted
+ b) Ask for clarification, do so by making a ticket, do not argue in irrevelant places in the server
+ c) Grow up.
+Sometimes things will not go your way, which is the nature of racing, as chaotic as it can be sometimes.

 ## Section 9.
 Giving back a place